merkulovlad/DrachunsDetector/docs/index.md

 ---

+**The whole code with results you can find on our kaggle notebook** https://www.kaggle.com/code/hubanoid/violence-detection-main

 ## **Abstract**
 This project presents a real-time violence detection system built entirely on **graph representations of human pose**.
 Instead of using raw video, we detect and track human joints, convert them into multi-person spatiotemporal graphs, and apply a **Spatial–Temporal Graph Convolutional Network (ST-GCN)** to classify violent vs. non-violent interactions.